bmabsout/Thesis/src/chapters/07_architecture.typ

 === Compilation Pipeline <chap:architecture:neuroflight:compilation>

-The path from TensorFlow model to embedded execution required careful engineering involving several steps. *Graph freezing* converts the training graph to an inference-only representation, while *quantization* performs 8-bit fixed-point conversion with minimal accuracy loss. *AOT compilation* uses TensorFlow's XLA compiler to generate position-independent ARM code, and finally *firmware integration* employs custom linker scripts to place the network in CCM (Core-Coupled Memory) for predictable timing.
+The path from TensorFlow model to embedded execution required careful engineering involving several steps. *Graph freezing* converts the training graph to an inference-only representation, while *quantization* performs 8-bit fixed-point conversion with minimal accuracy loss. *#abbrv.AOT compilation* uses TensorFlow's #abbrv.XLA compiler to generate position-independent Arm code, and finally *firmware integration* employs custom linker scripts to place the network in #abbrv.CCM for predictable timing.

 This pipeline ensures that the deployed network behaves identically to its quantized simulation counterpart, eliminating one source of reality gap.